mlaursen/react-md/packages/tooltip/README.md

 <td><code>number</code></td>
 <td><code>500</code></td>
 <td>
 The amount of time to wait before showing each tooltip if the <code>hoverMode</code> prop is disabled.
+If the <code>hoverMode</code>
-If the <code>hoverMode</code>&#10;prop is enabled, it will be the delay before showing the first tooltip.
-Each tooltip afterwards will be shown&#10;immediately.&#10;
+prop is enabled, it will be the delay before showing the first tooltip.
+Each tooltip afterwards will be shown immediately.
+<br /><br />
 </td>
 </tr>
 <tr>